ChieftainY2k/raspberrypi-video-streamer/README.md

 </pre>
 Note: stream container will restart automatically on reboot or failure unless you stop it with the "docker stop" command.

+* Go to https://www.youtube.com/live_dashboard and chech if your stream is live

 * Stop the streamer container (may take a while)
 <pre>
 $ docker stop camera